 There are many different styles.
-Keith Carlock’s jazz drumming riffs are one thing and look more impressive than what Moffett is doing, but his approach requires perfect time.
+Keith Carlock and his jazz drumming riffs are one thing and look more impressive than what Moffett is doing, but his approach requires perfect time.

 It’s all about the beat, maintaining that steady drive.
 The snare drum sounds tighter than any we’ve ever heard, really acting as the backbone of Jackson’s songs.

 Although looking simple, there are nuances to his work – notably with the hi-hat.
 There are also sudden and spectacular flourishes, such as drum stick twizzling and cymbal grabs.

 You can see that above at the 1:25 mark.
 It looks bloody cool, too.

 Moffett commented about that “splash”, it was used for dramatic effect so as not to drown out the music.
 But it takes skill to do that and not lose the rhythm of the song.

 Such is his reputation he’s also played for Madonna, Elton John, and George Michael.

 For all those who have been inquiring about seeing me perform live in my own show presentation, I’m excited to say I’m in the process of negotiating and working out the details for some live upcoming show events coming before the year’s end in several cities across the US! 😎🥁 pic.twitter.com/EPbsB856Pj